amitofsk/dandy/docs/Dandy.md

             valueY=float(stringY)
             stringZ=in_json["BZ"]
             valueZ=float(stringZ)
-            #Scale val so it is in a reasonable range for display
+            #TO DO: Rescale values so they are in a good range to display
-            # Testme, does this work with negative values?
-            #Do values go up -2048 to 2048?
             self.vector1.set_to_value(valueX, valueY, valueZ)